org-arl/unet-blog/_posts/2018-08-15-Developing-modem-drivers-for-UnetStack.md

 title: Developing modem drivers for UnetStack
 date: 15/8/2018
 author: Mandar Chitre
-categories: unet
+categories: howto
 feature-img: "assets/img/electronics.jpg"
 thumbnail: "assets/img/electronics.jpg"
-tags: [unet, howto]
+tags: [howto, modems, phy, driver]
 ---

 UnetStack runs on several modems, simulators, and even laptops with sound cards.
 But what if we have a modem that UnetStack doesn't already run on?
 And we want it to!
 Well ... we need to write a driver for that modem.
 It really isn't that difficult, and this blog will walk you through the basics.